This article provides information about Xbox 360 warranty, registration, and repair.

 The cost of an out-of-warranty console repair varies:

-When you send your console to our service centre for repair, we test your console for three flashing red lights or an E74 error.
+When you send your console to our service centre for service, we test your console for three flashing red lights or an E74 error.
 If your console does not exhibit three flashing red lights or an E74 error, and you are out of the standard one-year product warranty, you can have your console repaired for a fee or choose to have your console returned to you unrepaired.

 Note If your console has three flashing red lights, please try using our Flashing Red Lights Solution to troubleshoot the problem before sending your console to us for repair.
 If you have an E74 error, submit an online repair request.